-Impacts (Please tick or specify) Positive Negative Both х Impacts identified Supporting eviden ce How will you maxin positive/minimise negative impacts? nise will this be nented by?
-Owner + Extra care settings will allow for the flexible use of facilities (including food provision) to accommodate a range of cultural activities related to race The design requirem documentation used tenders require flexit an integral part of ar development, while expectations are set processes regarding discriminatory practi in extra care ble spaces to be ny extra care clear in tender anti- needs of residents in the lifespa Accom ng during the n of the nmodation with Strategy.
-The commissioning team are leading on the tenders for new extra care developments, and engagement with providers of extra care settings while they are in the process of being built - Risk of discrimination due to lack of awareness and training of people working at new extra care settings, reflecting what could be experienced elsewhere in society Ongoing challenge i racism and discrimir society, including in care and support nation within Extra care operators and support providers will be expected to be responsive to the needs of people regardless of race, and support them without discrimination and ensure staff are appropriately trained. lifespa Accom ng during the n of the nmodation with Strategy.
+Impacts (Please tick or specify) Positive Negative Both х Impacts identified Supporting eviden ce How will you maxim positive/minimise negative impacts?
+VV will this be nented by?
+Owner + Extra care settings will allow for the flexible use of facilities (including food provision) to accommodate a range of cultural activities related to race The design requirem documentation used tenders require flexil an integral part of ar development, while expectations are set processes regarding discriminatory practi I in extra care ble spaces to be by extra care clear in tender As part of contract management, extra c settings will need to demonstrate that they responsive to the diverse of communal faciand provide a range of activities and (through kitchen facilities) apprisoned options. y are erse the dilities, of espan ccomr ng during the n of the modation with trategy.
+The commissioning team are leading on the tenders for new extra care developments, and engagement with providers of extra care settings while they are in the process of being built due to lack of awareness and training of people working at new extra care settings, reflecting what could be experienced elsewhere in Extra care operators a support providers will expected to be respond to the needs of people regardless of race, and support them without discrimination and enstaff are appropriately trained. be nsive e nd A Sure espan ccomr ng during the n of the modation with trategy.
 The commissioning team are leading on the tenders for new extra care developments (including housing management) and associated care contracts, and staff